 - Read the story questions and choose ones that will best help these children interpret the story and relate it to their own lives.

-- Optional, but highly recommended: provide a basket of fidget objects for children who will listen and learn more effectively with something in their hands.
+- Optional, but highly recommended: Provide a basket of fidget objects for children who will listen and learn more effectively with something in their hands.
 Remind children where it is before you begin the "centering" part of this activity.
-See Session 1, Leader Resource 1, Fidget Basket, for a full description of a fidget basket and guidance for using it.
+See Session 1, Leader Resource 1, Fidget Basket, for a description of a fidget basket and how to use it.